canidlogic/skald/README.md

 Skald decoders will ignore these fields.

-The story shall be assembled into a sequence of elements in a `multipart/mixed` MIME message.
-The first element will always be of the `application/json` type in UTF-8 encoding.
+The story shall be assembled into a sequence of parts in a `multipart/mixed` MIME message.
+The first part will always be of the `application/json` type in UTF-8 encoding.
 The top-level JSON element is a JSON object with a property named `stf` that has a string value of either `short` or `chapter`, and a property named `meta` that has an object value that maps metadata keys from the STF header to their values.
 Most metadata values are strings, except `mailing` is an array of strings representing each line of the mailing address, and "creator" and "contributor" are arrays of elements representing people, where each of these elements is a subarray of three strings giving the role code, the author name, and the author sorted name.
 The names of the metadata keys are always transformed into lowercase in this JSON object.
 For example:

     {
       "stf": "chapter",